© 2020 by Emerge Production House

 The World within 'THEIA':

-To understand the premise of the series, one must first understanding the world which it exists within.
+To understand the premise of the series, you must first understand the world that it exists within.

 We imagine that the inhabitants of Theia (Solests) as ethereal beings.